brianephraim/formatted-number-input/apps/docs/guide/display-modes.md

 Commas remain visible **while the user is typing**.
 The `onChangeNumber` callback still receives a plain number (no commas).

+Smart cursor behavior:

-Backspace and Delete intelligently skip over comma separators to delete the nearest significant digit.
-For example, in `1,234,567` with the cursor just before or after the comma between `1` and `234`, pressing Backspace deletes the `1` and the value reformats to `234,567`.
+- **Backspace/Delete skip separators** — pressing Backspace next to a comma deletes the nearest significant digit instead of the comma.
+For example, in `1,234,567` with the cursor after the first comma, Backspace deletes the `1` and the value reformats to `234,567`.
+- **Cursor position is preserved** — after formatting changes the text, the cursor stays in the correct logical position relative to the digits around it.
+- **Copy strips separators** — selecting and copying `1,234` puts `1234` on the clipboard.